outware/Rxy/README.md

 ```

-This is based on the none-Rxy `MockHTTPClient` and as you can see there's quite a bit of boilerplate code needed to run the test.
-The `subscribe(…)` call, the `callDone` variable, a Nimble `toEventually(…)`, all the dispose related code  and the unexpected error reporting.
+This is using the original `MockHTTPClient` mock and apart from that, there's quite a bit of boilerplate code needed to run the test.
+The `subscribe(…)` call itself, the `callDone` variable to track when it's finished, a Nimble `toEventually(…)` to wait for the to finish, all the dispose related code and finally the unexpected error reporting.
+Thats actually quite a bit of code and once you start writing a lot of tests you'll find yourself cutting and pasting a lot.

-RxSwift does provide a testing framework that can help simplfy this called __RxBlocking__ which helps with asynchronous Rx calls in unit tests:
+To be fair, RxSwift does provide a testing framework that can help simplify this.
+It's called __RxBlocking__ and is designed to turn asynchronous Rx calls into synchronous calls.
+Here's our test re0written to use it:

 ```swift
 let mockHTTPClient = MockHTTPClient()